ruff-lang/ruff-lang.org/content/_index.md

 ## What

 Bunny (_bunny_, not _bunny lang_) is a simple, practical, and fun[^1] general purpose programming language designed to be user friendly and productive.

+It is inspired by classic Lisps like [Common Lisp](https://common-lisp.net/) and [Scheme](https://schemers.org/), modern Lisps like [Clojure](https://clojure.org/), dynamic and general purpose languages like [Ruby](https://www.ruby-lang.org/en/) and [Python](https://www.python.org/), the concurrency patterns of [Go](https://golang.org/), and type system of [OCaml](https://ocaml.org/).

 ## Why

-The motivation is to produce a concrete language specification with wish-list features from its inspirations and to bundle this set of developer-friendly features into a cohesive and enjoyable[^1] language.
+Bunny is a personal side-project, but I hope for it to be more than just a toy.
+My motivation is to produce a concrete language specification with wish-list features from its inspirations and to bundle this set features into a cohesive and enjoyable[^1] language.

-It is inspired by classic Lisps like [Common Lisp](https://common-lisp.net/) and [Scheme](https://schemers.org/), modern Lisps like [Clojure](https://clojure.org/), dynamic and general purpose languages like [Ruby](https://www.ruby-lang.org/en/) and [Python](https://www.python.org/), the elegant concurrency patterns of [Go](https://golang.org/), and the (implicit) type system of [OCaml](https://ocaml.org/).
+Most importantly, this is an academic venture and a vehicle for me to explore new found curiosities in the world of programming language theory and design.

 ## How